MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 To include resources in an access package, the resources must exist in a catalog.
 The types of resources you can add are groups, applications, and SharePoint Online sites.
 The groups can be cloud-created Microsoft 365 Groups or cloud-created Azure AD security groups.
 The applications can be Azure AD enterprise applications, including both SaaS applications and your own applications federated to Azure AD.
 The sites can be SharePoint Online sites or SharePoint Online site collections.

-1. On the Identity Governance blade, if necessary, select **Catalogs**.
+1. On the Identity Governance page, if necessary, select **Catalogs**.

 2. In the **Catalogs** list, select **Marketing**.